FAQs for Undergraduate Students

 ♦ UWP 104T – Writing in the Professions: Technical Writing - Can I take a test instead of a class to fulfill the Upper Division English Composition Requirement?

 - If you pass the Upper Division Composition Exam, you do not have to take a course in Upper Division Composition.
 However, it is strongly recommended that you take the course because it gives you valuable skills and experience that you will not receive from taking the exam.
 Also, the pass rate from the exam is usually below 50%.
-The exam is given the 4th Saturday of each quarter and you have no more than 2 chances to pass the exam.
+The exam is given the 4th Saturday of each quarter, and you have no more than 2 chances to pass the exam.

 Exams, Accreditation and the Profession